fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 #### Exercise 13.3.

-Create a command-line functionality in your application that prints the blogs in the database, e.g. as follows:
+On the command-line, create functionality in your application, which prints the blogs in the database, e.g. as follows:

 ```bash
 $ node cli.js